olegsobchuk/go-observatory/docs/adr/template.md

 What is the issue that we're seeing that is motivating this decision or change?

+## In consideration

+The list of possible decisions with a small descriptions or detailes.

-## Decision
+## Decision :star:

 What is the change that we're proposing and/or doing?

 ## Positive Consequences

-What becomes easier or more difficult to do because of this change?
+What becomes easier to do because of this change?

 ## Negative Consequences

-What could be more dificult or complicated.
+What becomes more difficult or complicated to do because of this change?

 ## Links